New Light Species and the CMB: Models

 \subsection{Spin-$2$: Graviton}

 The unique elementary spin-$2$ particle is the graviton.
 The graviton interacts solely with gravitational strength, such that it either decouples from the SM at very high temperatures or is never even in thermal equilibrium.
-Similar to the discussion of subsection \ref{sec:relevanttemps}, gravitons which decouple at such large temperatures cannot contribute more than around $0.02$ to $g_*$, well below the sensitivity of Planck.
+Similar to the discussion of subsection \ref{sec:relevanttemps}, the contribution to $g_*$ of gravitons which decouple at such large temperatures is well below the sensitivity of Planck.